QuState/PhastFT/README.md

 The two major bottlenecks in FFT are the **CPU cycles** and **memory accesses**.

-We picked an efficient, general-purpose FFT algorithm.
+We picked an efficient and well-known FFT algorithm.
 Our implementation can make use of latest CPU features such as `AVX-512`, but performs well even without them.

 Our key insight for speeding up memory accesses is that FFT is equivalent to applying gates to all qubits in `[0, n)`.